Section 5.2 – Athletics State Championship Rules – boys and girls

 (i) Field: the tie will be resolved at the event.

-(c) All additional selections including the combined event will be determined by the state representative selection committee, taking into account performances from regional, zone/district, school carnivals and the NSWPSSA Championships in the year of competition only.
+(c) All additional selections including the combined event will be determined by the state representative selection committee, taking into account performances from association, zone/district, school championships and the NSWPSSA Championships in the year of competition only.